 - Cream Legbar

-The olive egger has a varying temperament due to the genetic diversity of this breed – some are very friendly, and others tend to be flighty and shy away from humans.
+The olive egger has a varying temperament due to the genetic diversity of this chicken breed – some are very friendly, and others tend to be flighty and shy away from humans.
 Generally speaking, they are a mellow bird that gets along well with other breeds, and rarely causes much trouble.

 They are also hardy, and breeding olive egger chickens are easy since they aren’t difficult to raise.
 With their friendly dispositions, they get along well with other birds and sometimes go broody.

-Egg color: Dark or olive green
+Shell color: Dark or olive green

 Like olive eggers, Easter Eggers are a variety of chicken that carries the blue egg laying gene.
-They’re typically a cross between a blue egg layer (like an Ameraucana, Araucana, or Cream Legbar) and a brown egg layer (like a Barred Rock).
+They’re typically a cross between a blue layer (like an Ameraucana, Araucana, or Cream Legbar) and a brown layer (like a Barred Rock).

 Like all blue egg laying chicken breeds, Easter Eggers are descended from the ancient Araucana breed that first evolved in Chile to lay blue eggs.